IgniteUI/app-builder-docfx/en/toolbox/grid/master-detail-template.md

 With **App Builder’s Master-Detail template support**, you can:

-* Create **expandable rows** that reveal additional data on demand.
+* Use **expandable rows** that reveal additional row data.
-* Add **cards, and text blocks** that use row-specific data.
+* Leverage Component binding support - Add **cards, text blocks or other components** that can use row-specific data.
-* Reproduce rich UX patterns like those in our [Fleet Management example](https://www.infragistics.com/products/ignite-ui-angular/grid-samples).

 ## How It Works in App Builder